Cloth Physics + Morph Targets

 Once you have the cloth simulating in the preview window you can proceed.

-Now that we have a skinned mesh with morphs and a working cloth asset, we can apply the deformer graph.
-For this to work we need to have a skeletal mesh component and cloth asset component applied to the character simultaneously.
-We don't want the skeletal mesh visible, since it's only there to read data from.
-However if you disable its visibility, the deformer graph can't read from it, so the best solution is just to apply a masked material with an opacity value of 1.
+Now that we have a skinned mesh with morphs and a simulating cloth asset, we can apply the deformer graph.
+For this to work we need a skeletal mesh component and cloth asset component added to the character blueprint:

 Last updated